f8dc102/docs/packages/AUTOSTOP.md

 ## Description

 This service stops the instance to prevent unexpected charges.

-The instance will be stopped if it is running and has been running for more than 10 minutes.
+The instance will be stopped if it is running without any ssh connection more than 10 minutes.

 ## Installation